AdobeDocs/genstudio.en/help/search-assets.md

 ## Do more with search {#do-more-with-search}

-[!DNL The content module of Adobe GenStudio] is not limited to search, instead it allows you to perform additional actions, such as, [download](download-assets.md), [share](share-assets-as-a-link.md), and [add assets to collection](manage-collections.md) right from the search or preview interface.
+[!DNL The content module of Adobe GenStudio] is not limited to search, instead it allows you to perform additional actions, such as [download](download-assets.md), [share](share-assets-as-a-link.md), and [add assets to collection](manage-collections.md) right from the search or preview interface.
 Select the assets on the search results page to view these options.